reab5555/WhisperCap/README.md

 * It uses the model and sends a request to the server twice, once for exporting text and once for exporting subtitles, so this should be taken into account.
 * Processing time may vary depending on the size and duration of the video or audio file, network or local computation stability and availability.

-### Scripts
-There are two options running the model and transcribing:
-* WhisperCap_API.py - Transcribing using API calls through setting an OpenAI API key in the script.
-* WhisperCap_local.py - Transcribing using the local machine without an API key. this requires ffmpeg.exe in the script directory in order to load it.

 ## Requirements
-* For WhisperCap_API.py, a unique API key must be set in the script in order to transcribe files - please refer to https://platform.openai.com/api-keys and set the API key in the script where: api_key = "API_KEY_HERE".
-Please notice that this have a cost-per-use (https://openai.com/pricing).
-* For WhisperCap_local.py, download ffmpeg package with the ffmpeg.exe from either https://www.gyan.dev/ffmpeg/builds/ffmpeg-git-essentials.7z or https://github.com/GyanD/codexffmpeg/releases/tag/6.1.1
+* Download ffmpeg package with the ffmpeg.exe from either https://www.gyan.dev/ffmpeg/builds/ffmpeg-git-essentials.7z or https://github.com/GyanD/codexffmpeg/releases/tag/6.1.1
 after downloading the ffmpeg package, ffmpeg.exe is found in "ffmpeg\bin\ffmpeg.exe" - place it in the script directory.

 * Make sure the following packages are installed with: